Overnight house fire near Highland Rd. displaces mother and 5 children

 Early Saturday morning around 1:45 a.m. the Baton Rouge Fire Department responded to 241 Jeff Davis Street near Highland Road in regards to a home engulfed in flames.

-When fire crews arrived the blaze was covering the entire residence causing the roof to collapse.
+When fire crews arrived the blaze was covering the entire residence, causing the roof to collapse.

-While firefighters were extinguishing the the fire, a neighboring home received minor heat damage on its exterior.
+While firefighters were extinguishing the fire, a neighboring home received minor heat damage on its exterior.

 No injuries were reported.
 No one was inside the home at the time of the incident.